codinasion-archive/codinasion-programme/programme/multiply-two-numbers/README.md

   - ClasherKasten
 ---

-## Write a programme to multiply two numbers.
+## Write a programme to multiply two numbers

 ```txt
 Input:  5 4